letigsainz/tech-writing/Service Discovery/howTo.md

 All lambda services should be registered to the existing Lambda Node in Consul.

-To register your lambda, you will need to:
+To do so, you will need to:

 * retrieve the `consul-client` remote state.
 * define the lambda node address, your service tags, and health check within a `consul_service` resource.